devnull-cz/c-prog-lang/modules/valid-pointer-operations.md

 Valid pointer operations are:

-- assignment of pointers of the same type
+- Assignment of pointers of the same type.
-- adding or subtracting a pointer and an integer
+- Adding or subtracting a pointer and an integer.
-- subtracting or comparing two pointers to members of the same array
+- Subtracting or comparing two pointers to members of the same array.
-- assigning or comparing a pointer to zero
+- Assigning or comparing a pointer to zero.

 All other pointer arithmetic are invalid operations and may or may not trigger a warning.